 Yoast continues to be one of the most popular SEO plugins for WordPress.
-In addition to SEO features of the free plugin, their WooCommerce SEO Plugin allows you to unlock a suite of tools and features for your WooCommerce store.
+In addition to the SEO features of the free plugin, their WooCommerce SEO Plugin allows you to unlock a suite of tools and features for your WooCommerce store.

 3. All in One SEO

 All in One SEO is a great SEO plugin for WordPress that also includes premium SEO features for WooCommerce, including the ability to optimize product and category pages with ease.
-You can definitely use this plugin to improve your store’s SEO ranking.
+You can use this plugin to improve your store’s SEO ranking.